Camp Lejeune Prostate Cancer Lawsuits

 • The Report on Carcinogens details the effects of trichloroethylene, explicitly indicating that occupational exposure to this chemical is associated with “excess incidents” of prostate cancer.

-• An EPA report titled Toxicology Review of Trichloroethylene also examined the relationship between trichloroethylene and prostate cancer and shares similar findings as the other reports.
+• An EPA report entitled Toxicology Review of Trichloroethylene also examined the relationship between trichloroethylene and prostate cancer and shares similar findings as the other reports.

 These health studies have linked the toxins in Camp Lejeune's water to potential prostate cancer developments.
-Further legal action will help strengthen these connections, allowing numerous individuals to go after the financial damages they deserve.
+Further legal action will help strengthen these connections, allowing numerous individuals to pursue the financial damages they deserve.

 • Urination problems